brobertspierel/LTOP_FTV_Py/docs/source/params.rst

 minClusters: int
 	Generally set to the same as maxClusters but could be set lower.
 selectedLTparams: GEE FC
-	This will just be constructed for you from the other input params.
+	Leave defaults and this will just be constructed for you from the other input params.
 param_scoring_inputs: str, filepath like
 	Filepath to a local directory where you want the LT outputs from running on abstract image points to reside.
 Note that this folder will be created for you in the script if you have not created it in advance.
 outfile: str, filepath like
 	This should be a local directory where you want the selected LT params for generating LTOP breakpoints to end up.
 Note that the folder will be created for you if you have not created it in advance.
 njobs: int
 	Number of cores to use in param selection.
 This will likely be changed in future versions.
-#note that this must be set up in advance, the script will not do it for you!!
 cloud_bucket: str, GCS cloud bucket name
 	This is the name of a cloud bucket in a Google Cloud Services account.
-See notes below for setting this up.
+See notes in `general setup <general_setup.rst>` for setting this up.
+Note that the program will not do this for you, you need to manually do this in advance of running or you will hit an error.

 NOTE that as of 10/18/2022, the necessary code to run medoid composites does not yet exist.
 When that is done, the below args will be required to generate medoid composites from existing LandTrendr modules.
 "startDate":'11-20',